Passive income is defined as income earned from activities that require a lower degree of effort vs a full-time occupation.

 Instead of placing money into traditional savings accounts, individuals can choose to seek out high-interest saving accounts to earn interest over time.

-With the current low rate environment, yield rates in high-interest saving accounts are quite low, with the best options yielding just around 1.25%.
+In a low rate environment, yield rates in high-interest saving accounts are generally in the range of 0.50% to 1.50%.

 As returns are guaranteed, individuals can rest assured their account is safe and generating income.